Home>Christian Resources>Jesus’ Crucifixion: Why is it Called Good Friday?

 A common folk etymology interpreted Good Friday as corruption for ‘God’s Day’.
 However, according to Anatoly Liberman, a professor who studies the origins of English words at the University of Minnesota, there seems to be no basis for this etymology.
 Aside from that, Ben Zimmer noted that the German term for Good Friday isn’t actually ‘Gottes Freitag’, but Karfreitag or Sorrowful Friday.

-Read more: Why Is It Called Communion
+Read more: Why Is Jesus Christ Called The Lamb Of God

 Good Friday is Good